nrebhun/nrebhun.github.io/projects.md

 #### **ES6 with React, Node, Karma, others** | *February 2016 - Present*

 Adventure Assistant is an ongoing, multipurpose personal project.
-One goal of this currently-web-based tool is to, for tabletop RPGs such as Dungeons & Dragons, reduce the amount of time spent pausing gameplay to handle necessary bookkeeping with pencil and paper.
-Based on my experience and expectations of these kinds of games, I feel that a primary objective is immersive storytelling, and the regular interuptions of normal.
+One goal of this currently-web-based tool is, for tabletop RPGs such as Dungeons & Dragons, to reduce the amount of time spent pausing gameplay to handle necessary bookkeeping with pencil and paper.
+Based on my experience and expectations of these kinds of games, I feel that a primary objective is immersive storytelling.
 I plan to eventually add a section of my website dedicated to explaining Adventure Assistant in greater detail.

 In the meantime, check out [Adventure Assistant on GitHub]